Uppena: Plot

 Raayanam, however, is determined to find Bebamma's partner.
 He finds a shirt in Bebamma's wardrobe by which he tracks him down as Aasi.
 Raayanam's men attack Aasi and his father at the village mela, and Jalayya dies in strife.
 The following day, Bebamma runs away from her house and asks Aasi to elope with her.
-He reluctantly agrees, and they board a train to Odisha escaping Raayanam's men.
+He reluctantly agrees, and they board a train to Orissa escaping Raayanam's men.
 From there, the couple travels to Kolkata, and later to Gangtok.
 Aasi picks up odd jobs and keeps Bebamma in a hostel until they move in together.

 Several months pass by.
 Raayanam has promised his sister that her son shall be married to Bebamma within six months.
 All the days when Bebamma is away, Raayanam and his men pretend as if she was there to save his family's honour.
 Nearly six months after they elope, Aasi promises to marry Bebamma and takes her to a railway station.
 There, Raayanam's men kidnap Bebamma and bring her back to her father.
 Bebamma confesses to Raayanam that she had sex with Aasi that night on the boat and pleads to let her go.
 But Raayanam doesn't budge saying he would never let his daughter marry a lower caste, which he considers a dishonour.
 He says it was Aasi who disclosed their location to him.
-Raayanam also reveals that he physically emasculated Aasi by chopping his penis off and his father dying of a heart stroke by seeing that the night before Bebamma and Aasi eloped.
+Raayanam also reveals that he had castrated Aasi and his father died of a heart stroke by seeing that the night before Bebamma and Aasi eloped.
 Raayanam believes she would not go back to Aasi because he has lost his manhood.
 However, Bebamma loves Aasi as a person, regardless of what he did to him.
 She says neither Raayanam nor Aasi is the one who can judge the manhood of a person.
 Bebamma adds that manhood is not related to any organ but to a man's personality.
 Raayanam is moved and lets her go.
 Bebamma and Aasi reunite.